Nonlinear spectral analysis: A local Gaussian approach: Asymptotic results for

 \subsection{The proof of \cref{th:asymptotics_for_hatlgsd}}

 \begin{proof} The property that $\lgsd[p]{\LGp}{\omega}$ is a real-valued function when $\LGp$ lies on the diagonal was proved in \myref{th:lgsd_properties}{th:lgsd_real_on_diagonal}.
-The expression for $\hatlgsdM[p]{\LGp}{\omega}{m}$ from \cref{th:lgsd_estimate_real_valued} can by the help of vectors be written~as
+The expression for $\hatlgsdM[p]{\LGp}{\omega}{m}$ from \cref{th:lgsd_estimate_real_valued} can by vectors be written~as

 i.e.\ the sum can be expressed as the inner product of the two vectors

 Since $\hatlgacrb[p]{\LGp}{h}{\bmbzh{h}}$ is one of the 5 estimated parameters $\hatlgthetab[p]{\LGp}{h}{\bmbzh{h}}$ from the local Gaussian approximation (of the lag~$h$ pairs) at the point~$\LGp$,\footnote{ The properties of $\hatlgthetab[p]{\LGp}{h}{\bmbzh{h}}$ was investigated in \citet{Tjostheim201333}.
 A brief summary, with notation adjusted to fit the multivariate framework of the present paper, is given \cref{app:bivariate_penalty_functions}.} it is clear that it is possible to write \mbox{$\hatlgacrb[p]{\LGp}{h}{\bmbzh{h}} = \bmez[\prime]{5}\cdot \hatlgthetab[p]{\LGp}{h}{\bmbzh{h}}$}, where $\bmez[\prime]{5}$ is the unit vector that picks out $\hatlgacrb[p]{\LGp}{h}{\bmbzh{h}}$ from~$\hatlgthetab[p]{\LGp}{h}{\bmbzh{h}}$.
 The vectors $\TSR{\hatlgthetab[p]{\LGp}{h}{\bmbzh{h}}}{h=1}{m}$ can be stacked on top of each other to give a joint parameter vector $\widehatbmthetaz{\LGp|\overbar{m}|\bm{b}}$, and it follows that the vector $\widehatbmPz{\LGp|m|\bm{b}}$ can be expressed as \mbox{$\widehatbmPz{\LGp|m|\bm{b}} = \bmEz[\prime]{m}\cdot \widehatbmthetaz{\LGp|\overbar{m}|\bm{b}}$}, where $\bmEz[\prime]{m}$ is the matrix that picks out the relevant components from $\widehatbmthetaz{\LGp|\overbar{m}|\bm{b}}$.
 It follows from this, and \citet[Proposition~6.4.2, p.~211]{Brockwell:1986:TST:17326}, that an asymptotic normality result for $\widehatbmthetaz{\LGp|\overbar{m}|\bm{b}}$ will give an asymptotic normality result for $\hatlgsdM[p]{\LGp}{\omega}{m}$.
 In particular, if a suitable scaling factor\footnote{ $\cz{n|m|\bm{b}}$ must be a function of $n$, $m$ and $\TSR{\bmbzh{h}}{h=1}{m}$, such that \mbox{$\cz{n|m|\bm{b}}\rightarrow\infty$} when $\nlimit$, $\mlimit$ and \mbox{$\bmbzh{h}\rightarrow\bmzeroz[+]{}$}.} $\cz{n|m|\bm{b}}$ gives a \mbox{$5m$-variate} asymptotic normality result for~$\widehatbmthetaz{\LGp|\overbar{m}|\bm{b}}$,